00

 Real-Life BOGO Deal Examples

-Here are examples of BOGO food deals from popular chains like Subway, Starbucks, and McDonald’s:
+Here are examples of BOGO deals from popular chains like Subway, Starbucks, and McDonald’s:

 1. Subway